crispgm/nvim-go/README.md

 A minimal implementation of Golang development plugin written in Lua for neovim 0.5+.

-Neovim 0.5 embeds a built-in LSP (Language Server Protocol) client so that we are able to do most of vim-go's features by LSP client, `nvim-go` collaborates with these features to get Golang development done.
+Neovim 0.5 embeds a built-in Language Server Protocol (LSP) client so that we are able to do most of vim-go's features by LSP client.
+`nvim-go` collaborates with it and provides additional features, and leverages community toolchains to get Golang development done.

-## Plugin Features
+## Features

 - Auto format with `:GoFormat` when saving.
-(LSP supports this but it lacks `goimports`)
 - Run linters with `:GoLint` (via `revive`) automatically.
 - Quickly test with `:GoTest`, `:GoTestFunc`, `:GoTestFile` and `:GoTestAll`.
 - Import packages with `:GoGet` and `:GoImport`.
 - Modify struct tags with `:GoAddTags`, `:GoRemoveTags`, `:GoClearTags`, `:GoAddTagOptions`, `:GoRemoveTagOptions` and `:GoClearTagOptions`.
 - Generates JSON models with `:GoQuickType` (via `quicktype`).
-- And more features are under development.

-## Language Features
+### Recommended Language Features

 Language server provides useful language features to make Golang development easy.
 `nvim-go` does not provide these features but collaborates with them.

 This section can be considered as a guide or common practice to develop with `nvim-go` and `gopls`:

-- Code Completion via `nvim-compe` or `completion.nvim`
+- Code Completion via `nvim-cmp` or other completion engine you like
 - Declaration: `vim.lsp.buf.declaration()`
 - Definition: `vim.lsp.buf.definition()` and `vim.lsp.buf.type_definition()`
 - Implementation: `vim.lsp.buf.implementation()`